GIS-sys/StatAnalyzer/README.md

 2) Run main.py

-3) all correlated and uncorrelated pairs will be placed in data/ folder
+3) All correlated and uncorrelated pairs will be placed in data/ folder